phaserjs/phaser/README.md

 [Read More](http://phaser.io/interphase)

+### Phaser World

+[Phaser World](http://phaser.io/community/newsletter) is our free weekly newsletter, published every Friday.
+It's a summary of all the new content added to the Phaser site over the previous 7 days.
+From new game releases to tutorials, videos, conferences, special offers and more.

 ### Game Mechanic Explorer

 The [Game Mechanic Explorer](http://gamemechanicexplorer.com) is a great interactive way to learn how to develop specific game mechanics in Phaser.
 Well worth exploring once you've got your dev environment set-up.